OptiRTC/optiiot-vendingtests/FunctionalSpec.md

     - then vending machine resets its internal state for `curFunds` and `order`
     - then vending machine sends messages for `curFunds` and `order` (in this order)
   - Numbers are encoded as little-endian unsigned integers of applicable size
+  - All messages comply with with [Opti Vending Machine Message Protocol](#opti-vending-machine-message-protocol), although they may not perfectly align with the start and end of message chunks.

 ## Opti Vending Machine Message Protocol
+This describes the format of the messages sent over Serial to and from the Opti Vending Machine.
 - Each serial message is 3 fields:
   - A `KEY` field of 8 bytes
     - If `Key` is less than 8 bytes, it will padded with `0x0`